kisalthennakoon/Image-Color-Compression/README.md

 - scikit-learn

 ## Usage
-1. Open the Jupyter Notebook in Image Color Compression file.
+1. Open the Jupyter Notebook in Image Color Compression folder.
 2. Install all the libraries mentioned under the requirements title above.
 3. Run all the cells and compare the images.